Prior restraint: Kinney v. Barnes

 In the 2012 case of Kinney v.
 Barnes, Kinney, a legal recruiter, was the subject of inflammatory comments on the website of the company who previously employed him.
 The company claimed he received extra incentives on the job causing his termination.
 Kinney filed a defamation suit seeking retraction of the comments and a permanent injunction against any similar future comments being made.
 The Supreme Court of Texas ruling specifically addressed whether future comments could be barred and whether this would constitute prior restraint.
 (Note: For the purpose of the case being examined, the court assumed that the already posted comments were defamatory and could be removed (though whether they were defamatory had not yet been proven).)
 Although the court ruled that the statements posted which were judged to be defamatory could be removed, they did not prohibit similar speech from being posted online at a later time.
 They reasoned that this would constitute prior restraint and risk producing a chilling effect.
 The court reasoned, in keeping with a prior decision (Hajek v.
 Bill Mowbray Motors, Inc., 647 S.W.2d 253, 255 (Tex.
 1983)), that the appropriate remedy to defamatory speech was penalization of "what is wrongfully spoken" rather "denial of the right to speak".

+Marek v.
+Phi Theta Kappa

+In 2025, a Texas district court issued a temporary restraining order preventing author Toni Marek from distributing a manuscript critical of the honor society Phi Theta Kappa.
+The order was sought in the case Marek v.
+Phi Theta Kappa.
+Following a hearing, the court dissolved the temporary restraining order and denied the request for a temporary injunction.